The scream of Edvard Munch

 It's Edvard Munch's masterpiece "The scream".
 According to his

-Maybe I felt sympathy for the painter when I was walking in the wildness
+Maybe I felt some sympathy for the painter when I was walking in the wildness

 of Normandy.
-Hardly reaching to the ignition point as screaming, but I
+It's hardly reaching to the ignition point as screaming, but

 Describing the fear that I felt in Normandy by the photos was main theme